Last Updated: December 26, 2018

 If your parent or senior loved one is experiencing difficulty in hearing, speech or understanding, it may be worth researching theses diseases and speaking about them with your parent’s physician:

 Alzheimer’s and related dementias can greatly hinder communication and understanding when areas of the brain responsible for comprehension and speech are damaged.
 While Alzheimer’s and most other common kinds of dementia are incurable and progressive, sometimes therapies can improve communication skills among people with the disease.
 Because Alzheimer’s is irreversible, however, people who are speaking with a loved one with the disease must be prepared to adapt their communication patterns to the situation.
-A recent blog article has a list of tips to help communicate with someone who is suffering from Alzheimer’s.
+A recent article has a list of tips to help communicate with someone who is suffering from Alzheimer’s.
 For instance, nonverbal cues such as maintaining eye contact and smiling can be helpful when talking with a loved one with the disease.

 ALS, also commonly referred to as Lou Gehrig’s Disease, is a disabling, progressive disease that can cause difficulty speaking and swallowing, muscle atrophy and weakness.
 There is currently no cure for ALS and as the disease progresses, communication can become labored.
 Loved ones with ALS can work with occupational therapists and speech language-pathologists to mitigate speech problems, although they can they lose their ability to speak altogether.